perceptualrobots/chatgpt/report_generator/README.md

 - **Smart Generation**: Only regenerates sections when input files change (based on file hash comparison)
 - **OpenAI Integration**: Uses GPT-4 to generate technical content from your notes
 - **Professional PDF Output**: Creates formatted PDFs with Times New Roman font and APA-style citations
+- **LaTeX Output**: Generate LaTeX source files and compile to PDF for academic publishing
 - **Modular Sections**: Supports standard technical report structure
 - **Change Tracking**: Maintains metadata to avoid unnecessary API calls
 - **Input Concatenation**: Automatically creates a single file with all your notes in the correct order